perladvent/perldotcom/content/article/perl-and-cgi.md

 {
+   "thumbnail" : "/images/perl-and-cgi/thumb_cgi-official-guide-book-cover.jpg",
+   "date" : "2018-10-31T18:41:08",
+   "categories" : "cpan",
+   "draft" : true,
    "title" : "Perl and CGI",
-"authors" : ["dave-jacoby"],
-"date" : "2018-10-03T18:41:08",
-"tags" : ["cgi","module","web"],
-"draft" : true,
-"image" : "",
-"thumbnail" : "",
    "description" : "The CGI module helped Perl grow when the web first blew up.
 Now it's out of Core and discouraged.
-What happened?", "categories" : "cpan"
+What happened?", "authors" : [
+      "dave-jacoby"
+   ],
+   "tags" : [
+      "cgi",
+      "mvc",
+      "catalyst",
+      "dancer",
+      "mojolicious",
+      "template-toolkit"
+   ],
+   "image" : "/images/perl-and-cgi/cgi-official-guide-book-cover.jpg"
 }

-# Perl and CGI

-CGI stands for [_Common Gateway Interface_](https://tools.ietf.org/html/rfc3875#section-6.2.1), and was the main way we had automated actions on web servers for years.

-CGI is also [CGI.pm](https://metacpan.org/pod/CGI/), the module we used (and for me, still use) to code for the web.
+CGI stands for [Common Gateway Interface](https://tools.ietf.org/html/rfc3875#section-6.2.1), it's a protocol for executing scripts via web requests, and in the late 1990's was the main way to write dynamic programs for the Web.
+It's also the name of the Perl [module]({{< mcpan "CGI" >}}) we used (and for me, still use) to code for the web.

-## What is CGI
+## CGI and HTTP

-HTTP stands for HyperText Transfer Protocol, which means the server could be sending almost anything, so there are two things we must do; the status and the content-type.
-CGI (the interface) makes this very easy.
+You've probably heard of HTTP (HyperText Transfer Protocol), which is the communications protocol used by most Internet services.
+Broadly speaking, CGI programs receive HTTP requests, and return HTTP responses.
+An HTTP response header must include the status and the content-type.
+CGI (the interface) makes this easy.

+We could hardcode a Perl script to return an HTTP response header and HTML in the body:

 ```perl
 #!/usr/bin/env perl